Klea Pineda

 Klea Ching Pineda (born March 19, 1999) is a Filipino actress and model.
 She was the "Ultimate Female Survivor" (female winner) of the sixth season (2015) of the talent competition show StarStruck with Migo Adecer.
-Her most popular roles include Candy Buenaventura in Ika-5 Utos (2018–2019), Clarisse Santos-Almonte in Magkaagaw (2019–2021) and Gwen Abad in AraBella (2023).
+Her most popular roles include Candy Buenaventura on Ika-5 Utos (2018–2019), Clarisse Santos-Almonte on Magkaagaw (2019–2021) and Gwen Abad on AraBella (2023).

+Early life and education

+Klea Ching Pineda was born on March 19, 1999, in Caloocan, the eldest child of Charito (née Ching) and Rino Pineda.
+She attended junior high school at Sto.
+Nino de Novaliches School in Quezon City and graduated in 2016.
+She finished senior high school at Springfield International School in Quezon City.
+She took a pilot license course at Topflite Academy in Pasay.

 Personal life

 Pineda previously dated actors Jak Roberto, Jeric Gonzales and Andre Paras.

 In March 2023, Pineda came out as a lesbian and revealed her relationship with her girlfriend Katrice Kierulf to the public.

 On July 18, 2025, it was announced they have broken up.

+As of 2026, Pineda is in a relationship with fellow actress Janella Salvador.
+Speaking to the press, Salvador said of their relationship, "Do I need to label things?
+It's obvious what we have.
+Obvious."

+Pineda has received lesbophobic remarks since coming out as a homosexual woman.